poo-un/poo-un.github.io/content/docs/Basic-concepts/methods.md

 Each object has access to the same <font color="#F2613F">methods</font> defined in the class, which enables them to perform similar actions, but the outcomes of these methods depend on the object's specific attributes and current state.

 {{< callout type="danger" >}}
-Explore the **Basic Principles** chapter to learn more about how methods integrate with the core principles of OOP, including inheritance, polymorphism, abstraction, and encapsulation.
+Explore the **Core Principles** chapter to learn more about how methods integrate with the core principles of OOP, including inheritance, polymorphism, abstraction, and encapsulation.
 {{< /callout >}}